Mastering Work-Life Balance: A Day in the Life of a Busy Professional

 There are a few things that are not readily apparent from the weekday schedule.
 On Tuesdays and Fridays, I give myself some personal time for doctor appointments, hair, and other activities that I do not want to do in the evening or the weekends when I’m focused on my son, Giovanni.
 For instance, in the visual above, on Tuesday, I have an acupuncture appointment every other week that helps immensely with maintaining my fast-paced lifestyle.

 Admittedly, I do work a couple of hours on the weekend, but I always have.
-During that time, I clean out my email before penciling out my workflow, calendar, and updating my to-do list.
+During that time, I clean out my email before penciling out my workflow, and calendar, and updating my to-do list.
 I use these paper trackers front and center during the day, so I stay on task and don’t get sidetracked.
 I’m staring at it right now as I type.
 To add context, I have “content article” written as one of my top three tasks to complete for today.